ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R5.13** RPP MUST define a structured data model for all object types that require DNS representation (e.g., Host, Domain).
 The data model MUST support commonly used DNS record types (such as A, AAAA, CNAME, MX, NS, DS, TXT) and their standard attributes, such as TTL.
 See R10.14 for extensibility requirements.

-# Operations and responses

-**R6.1** RPP MUST include support for a client requesting different depth of data representations, depending on the use case:
+**R5.14** RPP MUST include support for a client requesting different depth of data representations, depending on the use case:

 - Minimal representation (ID, or ID+name)
 - Full representation (all data of the object)
 - Full representation + dereferenced referrals (for example domain with contact and host details)

-**R6.2** RPP MAY return different representations of the same object in different contexts:
+**R5.15** RPP MAY return different representations of the same object in different contexts:

 - GET request to the resource itself
 - GET request to get a collection of objects
 - Responses to PUT/POST/PATCH requests

-**R6.3** The data representation in a RPP response MUST only contain data related to the object, transactional information MUST be represented as one or more separate HTTP headers.
+**R5.16** The data representation in a RPP response MUST only contain data related to the object, transactional information MUST be represented as one or more separate HTTP headers.

+# Operations and responses

+**R6.1** *Moved to R5.14*

+**R6.2** *Moved to R5.15*

+**R6.3** *Moved to R5.16*

-**R6.4** RPP MUST support search for resource collections and SHOULD support filtering (e.g., by name prefix, status, registrar) and pagination.
+**R6.4** RPP SHOULD support search for resource collections and SHOULD support filtering (e.g., by name prefix, status, registrar) and pagination.
+This requirement may be relaxed when adding the decribed fucntionality results in a negative impact on performance, statbility and/or security.

 <!-- A> //SEE: [Issue #56](https://github.com/ietf-wg-rpp/rpp-requirements/issues/56) -->